kyma-project/kyma/docs/backup/03-01-new-backup-strategy.md

 For details about VolumeSnapshots, see [this](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) document.

-Currently, none of the cloud providers support this API out of the box.
 Follow the instructions below to enable this feature for various providers.

 ### AKS